BVidrascu/DyNet/README.md

 - Adjusting the speed of the animations via a slider.

 For further details, consult the help section on the website.

+# DyNet complex network

+A more complex variant of the dynamic network.
+Edge and node generation is handled differently.
+It makes more sense for larger networks that just tell one big story.